 There are a lot of budget options in Copan, though you won't find much on Hostelworld.
 Check Tripadvisor too.

-- Hostal Berakah – I had a private room with bath for three nights.
-It was OK for a short visit, but the common area with the best WiFi signal was very small and outdoors, and therefore subject to the elements.
+Hostal Berakah – I had a private room with a bath for three nights.
+It was OK for a short visit, but the common area with the best WiFi signal was minimal and outdoors, subject to the elements.

 Where to Eat and Drink

-- Cafe Welchez – Fully indoor cafe makes it a great place to sit down with a laptop and get some work done.
+Cafe Welchez – Fully indoor cafe makes it a great place to sit down with a laptop and get some work done.
 Had a delicious slice of Oreo cake.
 Good WiFi.

 Things to Do

 The main attraction is one kilometer from the center of town.
 Admission is $15.
-Access to the tunnels is an additional $15, and NOT worth it.
+Access to the tunnels is an additional $15 and NOT worth it.

 If you do get the ticket for the tunnels, the guide may try to charge you extra.
-Do NOT pay extra, as you're only in the tunnels a few minutes.
+Do NOT pay extra, as you're only in the tunnels for a few minutes.

-Maybe it was because I was tired, but Copan didn't WOW me as much as Tikal in Guatemala, or Palenque and other ruins in Mexico.
-I also found it harder to photograph.
+Maybe it was because I was tired, but Copan didn't WOW me as much as Tikal in Guatemala or Palenque and other ruins in Mexico.

 Another recommendation from my friend Leif was a visit to the Copan Hot Springs, located in the jungle about 45 minutes from town.

-There are some other minor things to do around town, including a Macaw Bird Park, but nothing that appealed to me.
+There are some other minor things to do around town, including a Macaw Bird Park, but nothing appealed to me.

 Traveling Overland to San Salvador

-Even though I'd already seen the ruins by 11am, I wasn't feeling well enough to make the journey.
+Even though I'd already seen the ruins by 11 am, I wasn't feeling well enough to make the journey.
 The cost was $30, and it was estimated to take six to seven hours.

-Instead, I gave myself two more nights, and started taking some leftover Cipro I had from a similar problem the previous year in Mexico.
+Instead, I gave myself two more nights and started taking some leftover Cipro I had from a similar problem the previous year in Mexico.

 Waited 45 minutes for enough people, and then it was a slow-as-hell three and a half hours to reach the bus terminal in the capital.
 The cost was only $1.70.

 The Bay Islands (Roatan)

 Whereas visitors to Copan stay a night or two, visitors to Utila and Roatan often stay much longer, even weeks or months at a time.

-The main draw is easy access to the second largest barrier reef in the world, and the diving and snorkeling opportunities that come along with it.
+The main draw is easy access to the second-largest barrier reef in the world and the diving and snorkeling opportunities that come along with it.

 Utila is known as one of the cheapest places in the world to get your PADI certification.

-It has increasingly catered to the cruise ship industry the last five years, and the popular beaches (West Bay, French Cay) are flooded with cruise passengers whenever a ship (or ships) is in port for the day.
+It has increasingly catered to the cruise ship industry in the last five years, and the popular beaches (West Bay, French Cay) are flooded with cruise passengers whenever a ship (or ships) is in port for the day.

 If trying to choose between Utila or Roatan, check out Alex's post as she does a good job comparing them.